China fires back at U.S. for criticism on fishing curbs

 ANOTHER IRRITANT

-After China's announcement late last year of an air defense identification zone in the East China Sea, which drew sharp criticism from Washington, the fishing rules add another irritant to Sino-U.S. ties.
+After China's announcement late last year of an air defence identification zone in the East China Sea, which drew sharp criticism from Washington, the fishing rules add another irritant to Sino-U.S. ties.

 "China has not offered any explanation or basis under international law for these extensive maritime claims," State Department spokeswoman Jen Psaki told a news briefing on Thursday.